tofuengine/tofu/CODING_STYLE.md

 separator character is replaced with the `_` (underscore) character.
 This will ensure that two distinct files with the same name won't share the same guard definition.

-We alse define the `FILE_H_INCLUDED` macro as it is useful anytime we need to test if a core header file is included (e.g. `config.h` or `platform.h`).
+We also (might) define the `FILE_H_INCLUDED` macro as it is useful anytime we need to test if a core header file is included (e.g. `config.h` or `platform.h`).

 ## Pre-increments/post-increments